 Performing Arts: Pupils awarded a scholarship in Performing Arts need to demonstrate an aptitude in at least one of Drama, Music or Dance.
 Performing Arts scholarships attract a 15% fee remission if awarded in one discipline; 20% if awarded in two; 25% if awarded in all three.

-Creative Arts: Pupils awarded a scholarship in Creative Arts need to demonstrate an aptitude in at least one of Art & Design, Design Technology or Food Preparation & Nutrition.
-Creative Arts scholarships attract a 15% fee remission if awarded in one discipline; 20% if awarded in two; 25% if awarded in all three.
+Creative Arts: Pupils awarded a scholarship in Creative Arts need to demonstrate an aptitude in at least one of Art & Design or Design Technology.
+Creative Arts scholarships attract a 15% fee remission if awarded in one discipline; 20% if awarded in two.

 Sport: Sport Scholarships attract a 15% fee remission.